danieloakman/CSIT214-814-Group-Program/PlagiarismDetection/Readme.txt

 So: java -jar whateverName.jar matches the jar you're trying to open.

+ - EXTRA NOTES:
 	We have also included all .jar files that were made at different points of the program's development, this can be found in the folder "Program Executables".
+	There is an admin user that can be used to for marking, email: test@test.com, password: test123.